sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 transactions.
 It is important to consider this before taking a new process version into use.
 When a transaction is created, it is tied to the version of the process that was in use at that time.
-Therefore, you might need to update your client app, so that it supports several different process versions.
+Therefore, you might need to update your client app so that it supports several different process versions.

 ### Update configListing.js